-And if you look at the value function, you’ll see it’s decreased to 27,574 seconds and our unassigned penalty dropped to 0.
-This is a lot better compared to our previous value of 620,284 seconds!
+And if you look at the value function, you’ll see that it has decreased and our unassigned penalty dropped to 0.

-But why didn’t the value drop by a clean 600,000 seconds?
+But what are those other penalties that are being applied to the value function?
 To understand this, let’s have a proper look at the earliness and lateness penalties.

 Earliness and lateness penalties